 Cost-Effectiveness and Efficiency Improvements in Healthcare

-3D printing revolutionizes the health system, especially surgical instruments and implants.
+3D printing revolutionizes the health system, especially in surgical instruments and implants.
 Traditional manufacturing methods are time-consuming and expensive due to the machinery required and deadlines imposed.
-Designers can now create any design allowing for more efficient procedures in less time, and 3D printing is faster, cheaper, and more convenient as a result.
+Designers can now create any design, allowing for more efficient procedures in less time; consequently, 3D printing is faster, cheaper, and more convenient.

 EBM and Stereolithography, for example, make it easier to fabricate patient-specific devices, such as joint implants and spinal cages, which would otherwise require much longer production times and greater costs.
 A 3D-printed prosthetic can save hospitals and patients thousands of dollars.